tenintech/group-policy-lab/README.md

 Configured the drive using the server's shared folder path.

 \\DCMachine\CompanyFiles

 <img width="302" height="365" alt="UNC path configuration" src="https://github.com/user-attachments/assets/f98d3a7f-360f-4739-9ef6-17f8ec06f39f" />

 Link GPO to the _EMPLOYEES OU

 <img width="440" height="413" alt="Link GPO" src="https://github.com/user-attachments/assets/678fedc8-1f5e-4be5-abd6-b341d16bd99a" />

 Result on Client Machine (Most Important Test)
 When users log in, the network drive automatically appears in File Explorer as:

   Z: Company Files

 This confirms the Group Policy successfully deployed and the shared resource is accessible to domain users.

-Skills Demonstrated
-Active Directory user environment management
-Group Policy creation and deployment
-Organizational Unit (OU) policy targeting
-Network drive mapping using Group Policy Preferences File sharing using SMB
-Account lockout and security policy testing Troubleshooting Group Policy deployment on client machines What I Learned
+## What I Learned
-How organizations provide shared file access using Group Policy The difference between Share Permissions and NTFS Permissions How Group Policy Objects are linked and applied to Organizational Units How to test and verify policy deployment on client machines The importance of centralized management in enterprise IT environments
+Difference between Share Permissions and NTFS Permissions How Group Policy Objects are linked and applied to Organizational Units How to test and verify policy deployment on client machines The importance of centralized management in enterprise IT environments